Healthy Recipes Blog

 Flat iron steaks on a baking sheet.

-• Carefully turn the steak to the other side.
-Broil until until it's medium-rare (135°F), about 6 more minutes.
+• Carefully flip the steak.
+Broil until it's medium-rare (135°F), about 6 more minutes.
 Check with an instant-read thermometer to make sure it's done to your liking.

 Broiling flat iron steaks.